The Designated AIDS Center’s Adolescent & Young Adult Specialized Care Center

 For more information, please call (631) 444-8226.

-- Medical Nutrition Therapy - Serves HIV+ individuals of all ages who receive medical care at SBM and/or who live in Suffolk County.
+- Medical Nutrition Therapy - Serves individuals living with HIV of all ages who receive medical care at SBM and/or who live in Suffolk County.

 - Provides nutritional assessments, education, and treatment plans.